hplaninic/hrvoje.planinic.github.io/en.md

 I am a PhD candidate at the [Operations Department](https://www.unil.ch/do/fr/home.html) at [Université de Lausanne](https://www.unil.ch) as well as at the [Laboratoire de Probabilités, Statistique et Modélisation](https://www.lpsm.paris) at [Sorbonne Université](https://www.sorbonne-universite.fr), where I am undertaking my thesis as a joint PhD under the supervision of Prof. [Valérie Chavez-Demoulin](https://hecnet.unil.ch/hec/recherche/fiche?pnom=vchavez&dyn_lang=en) and Prof. [Olivier Wintenberger](http://wintenberger.fr).
 I started my thesis in July 2020.

-Prior to this, I undertook a Master in Mathematics and Statistics at [McGill University](https://www.mcgill.ca/mathstat/) in Montreal, under the supervision of Prof. [Johanna Nešlehová](https://www.math.mcgill.ca/neslehova/).
+Prior to this, I undertook a Master in Mathematics and Statistics at [McGill University](https://www.mcgill.ca/mathstat/) in Montreal, from September 2018 to June 2020, under the supervision of Prof. [Johanna Nešlehová](https://www.math.mcgill.ca/neslehova/).

 ### Research interests